Bartapapa/legend/docs/pages/spells-by-category.md

 {% endfor %}
 </ol>

-## Entropism
+## Heresies

-> The study and manipulation of fate, space, and the stars.
+> Spells that corrupt the soul and the natural order.

 {% capture posts %}
-  {% for post in site.tags.entropism %}
+  {% for post in site.tags.heresy %}
     |{{ post.title }}#{{ post.url }}
   {% endfor %}
 {% endcapture %}